Hailgrim/Admin-Panel/README.md

 ### [nginx](https://github.com/nginx/agent)

 Nginx is used as a proxy server and provides the HTTPS protocol.
-In the `./nginx/html` folder, you can change the standard nginx response pages.
+In the `./nginx/html` folder you can change the default nginx response pages.
 The `./nginx/ssl` folder is used to store the SSL certificate files.
-In the `./nginx/templates/default.conf.template` file, you can set rules for routing.
+In the file `./nginx/templates/default.conf.template` you can set routing rules.

 ### [PostgreSQL](https://github.com/postgres/postgres)

 This is the main database of the project.
+In the file `./postgres/postgresql.conf` you can set the parameters of PostgreSQL.

 ### [Redis](https://github.com/redis/redis)

-This database is used for secondary storage of user sessions.
+This storage is used to store user sessions.
-In the `./redis/redis.conf` file, you can set Redis parameters.
+In the file `./redis/redis.conf` you can set the parameters of Redis.

 ### [RabbitMQ](https://github.com/rabbitmq/rabbitmq-tutorials)

 A queue manager that is used to send requests for sending emails.
+In the file `./rabbitmq/conf.d/rabbitmq.conf` you can set the parameters of RabbitMQ.

 ## SSL update